Frequently Asked Questions About Site Audit: Customer Support Digest #3

 For example, if you haven't fixed all the errors that were recorded in the report, some points won't be added.
 For the above reasons, the number of errors may decrease, and the SDO level may remain the same

-1. When starting an audit, you need to slow down the scanning speed and turn off its automatic control.
+1. When starting an on-page SEO audit, you need to slow down the scanning speed and turn off its automatic control.

 2. Select another crawler in the audit project settings.
 A site can block a particular type of User Agent, so you need to try changing it in the audit settings.